dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-29-joint-probability.md

 Let's make a claim:

-> If I know the joint probability distribution of random variables ${X_1, ... , X_n}$ I can easily answer specific joint or conditional probability questions on any subset of these variables...
+> If we know the joint probability distribution of random variables ${X_1, ... , X_n}$ we can easily answer specific joint or conditional probability questions on any subset of these variables...

 If I know $P(X_1, X_2, ..., X_n)$ I can answer questions like: